 The app installation can take anywhere from 15 minutes to an hour in some cases.

-If the installation is successful, you will see in the Status column “Add to Outlook” the button in green and two following columns will also have a “Yes” associated to the user name.
+If the installation is successful, you will see in the Status column “Add to Outlook” the green button and the two following columns will also have a “Yes” associated with the user name.

 How to use the Outlook app